Reneshii/Shareson/README.md

 # Shareson
-It's used for review/upload/download photos
+It's used for review/upload/download photos by connect to server via client - server architecture Code uses architecture of server - client.
+All is written in C# WPF.